Leo-Marino/FdF/README.md

 ### Map File 🗺️
 A valid map file must follow this format:

-The file name needs to have the ".fdf" extension at the end of it's name
+The file name needs to have the ".fdf" extension at the end of its name:

 	maps/42.fdf
 	maps/elem-col.fdf